Wie lange bleibt Nikotin im Körper? | Snushus klärt auf

 How long is nicotine detectable in the blood?

-How can the degradation be accelerated?
+How can the breakdown process be accelerated?

-How much nicotine is in cigarettes, e-cigarettes and snus?
+How much nicotine is in cigarettes, e-cigarettes, and snus?

 Conclusion